 1. Cat Bowls

-We know we just pointed out that not every cat loves a cat bowl, but many – if not most – of them do.
-And even if they are a little fussy, there’s a few variations on the whole ‘cat bowl’ theme.
+We know we just pointed out that not every cat loves a cat bowl or more ornate cat food dishes, but many – if not most – of them do.
+And even if they are a little fussy, there’s a few variations on the whole ‘cat bowl’ theme, from cat bowl size to cat bowl style.
 There’s no reason a bowl can’t become your chosen cat feeder if you adapt it to what your pet wants from it.
 Some of them might even help you to keep your floor free of stray bits of food, too!

 Description: Everybody knows what these are and what they look like.
 It’s a bowl or a dish, and it’s made of either plastic, steel or ceramic.
 In terms of cat feeders, this is entry level.
 Generally, you’ll have two of these – one for food and one for water.